 Inside: When your kid throws a temper tantrum, do you lose your cool?
 Get frustrated?
 Embarrassed?
-Next time, use these proven tricks for handling temper tantrums.
+Next time, use these proven tricks for dealing with toddler tantrums.

 This post made the rounds not too long ago.